kethansrinivas9/Image-Repository-Application/README.md

    `Virtual Box -> Settings -> Network -> Adapter 1 -> Port Forwarding -> Add port forwarding rules for 3000 and 3002 ports`
 5. Run `docker-compose up` in the docker terminal to start the application
 6. Go to browser and open http://localhost:3000/main.html to access the application

+If you want to run the application without Docker
+1. Start the client using the command `browser-sync start --server --directory --files "**/*"`
+2. Start the server using npm start